atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- There are 2 modes, Peacekeeper and Attack All.
-- Enable and disable Peacekeeper mode by looking at the turret and holding Use(`E`).
-In peace keeper mode it will only attack a player if they become aggressive.
-In Attack All mode it will kill anyone not on its authorization list.
-- Add people to the authorization list by looking at the turret and holding Use(`E`) and accessing the user interface.
+- A player must be authorized to open the menu by looking at it and holding Use(`E`).
+There are 7 options to choose from.
+    - `Open -` This opens the inventory where guns and ammo can be placed.
+This includes all weapons that fire Pistol Bullets, 5.56 Rifle Ammo or 12 Gauge Buckshot as well as the Nailgun and Trumpet.
+    - `Peacekeeper mode -` It will never attack an authorized player.
+It won't attack an unauthorized player unless they become aggressive.
+This mode also disables players from being able to control them from a Computer Station or the Rust+ app.
+    - `Attack All -`  Is the default mode and can only be selected if the turret was placed into Peacekeeper mode.
+This mode is required for remote control.
+    - `Rotate -` Rotates the turret by 180 degrees.
+    - `Authorize friend -` Search or select a player to authorize them.
+Once authorized, the turret will never shoot them.
+    - `Clear Authorization List -` Removes all players from being authorized.
+    - `Deauthorize -` Removes the player selecting it from being authorized.
+    - `Set ID -` Naming the turret allows for player control.
+Give the turret a name, then enter that name into a Computer Station or the Rust+ app and take control.
+Move with the mouse and left click to shoot.
+Anyone can add the ID to any Computer Station and take control.
+Make the ID something other won’t guess and restrict access to any Computer Station with these IDs to trusted individuals only.
+- There are 3 outputs:
-- **Has Target** will pulse out 1rW if it takes damage and will release a constant 1rW if it locks a target.
+    - `Has Target` will pulse out 1rW if the turret takes damage and will release a constant 1rW if it locks a target.
-- **Low Ammo** will start to output 1rW when there is 50 ammo or less.
+    - `Low Ammo` will start to output 1rW when there is 50 ammo or less.
 When it has no more ammo it will stop outputting power.
-- **No Ammo** will output 1rW constantly when there is no more ammo.
+    - `No Ammo` will output 1rW constantly when there is no ammo.
 - Range is 30 meters or 10 square foundations.
+- When controlled by a player from a Computer Station, the visual range is approximately 21 square foundations or 63 meters.
+- Add the ID to the `Rust+` app to control the turret from outside the game.
+The player must disconnect from the server before remote access is allowed.
-- The turret has just over a 180 degree detection arch.
+- The turret has a 180 degree detection arch.
 - Must be placed on flat surfaces.
 - Try to place them in a way they cannot be baited and drained.
 - They can shoot through 2 layers of Chainlink Fence.

 ---